Super grid: Government policy

 China supports the idea of a global, intercontinental super grid.
 For a super grid in the US, a study estimated an 80% reduction of greenhouse gas emissions in combination with the installation of renewable energy, currently in planning stage.

 Significant scale

 One study for a European super grid estimates that as much as 750 GW of extra transmission capacity would be required – capacity that would be accommodated in increments of 5 GW with HVDC lines.

-A recent proposal by Transcanada priced a 1,600-km, 3 GW HVDC line at US$3 billion; it would require a corridor 60 meters wide.
+A 2008 proposal by Transcanada priced a 1,600-km, 3 GW HVDC line at US$3 billion; it would require a corridor 60 meters wide.

-In India, a recent 6 GW, 1,850-km proposal was priced at $790 million and would require a 69 meter wide right of way.
+In India, an August 2007 6 GW, 1,825-km proposal was priced at $790 million and would require a 69 meter wide right of way.

 With 750 GW of new HVDC transmission capacity required for a European super grid, the land and money needed for new transmission lines would be considerable.